Medically Reviewed by Diane S. Berson, MD

 Photodynamic therapy, which involves applying a chemical that makes the skin more sensitive to light and then using an intense laser to destroy damaged skin cells

-Immune response modifiers, or drugs that boost the immune response against the cancer, causing it to shrink and disappear
+Immune response modifiers, These drugs are given internally to boost the immune response against the cancer, causing it to shrink and disappear.

 Curettage and electrodessication.
 A sharp instrument resembling a vegetable peeler called a curette is used to scrape away the cancer, and an electric current or needle burns the borders of the site where the tissue was removed.

 Simple excision.
 The cancer is cut from the skin along with some of the healthy tissue around it.
 This may scar your skin, so sometimes skin is taken from another part of your body and grafted over the area where the cancer was removed.

 Mohs micrographic surgery.
 This surgical technique has a better success rate than other techniques, but it is also more complex and time consuming.
 It is used especially when the borders of the cancer are not obvious.
 The procedure, which is usually performed in the surgeon's office on an outpatient basis, removes the cancer and as little normal tissue as possible.
 The surgeon then uses a microscope to examine the borders of the removed tissue to ensure no cancer cells remain.